Skip to main content

 Biking Hunting, Fishing and Shooting Hiking

-Boulder Park Campground is located along U.S. Highway 16, the Cloud Peak Skyway.
+Boulder Park Campground is gated after season closures.
+It is located along U.S. Highway 16, the Cloud Peak Skyway.
 The area is along Tensleep Creek, which is a great trout fishing stream.

 Biking Hiking Horse Riding and Camping